tapcode-apps/tapcode-webpage/_posts/2019-09-09-behind-the-scenes-shipping-thirstic.md

 So, I was taking another break and I was looking at my burned calories on my Apple Watch (Series 0 at that time! 😅).
 I definitely closed all of my rings on that day, I can tell you!
 While I was rationing my last water reserves, I was staring at the trees and thought:

 _**"For a very hot and active day like this, I definitely do not drink enough.
-But how much higher would be the recommended water intake in circumstances like this?"**_
+What would be my recommended water intake in circumstances like this?"**_

 <div class="row">
   <div class="column">